Once delegates have collected their name tags they can help themselves to refreshments and interact with our sponsors and other attendees.

 Discussions:

-Resilience & Risk Management
+Resilience and Risk Management

 ● How do you assess and mitigate risks in chemical supply chains?

-Regulatory Compliance & International Standards
+Regulatory Compliance and International Standards

 ● What challenges do SMEs face in meeting compliance?

-Transparency & Digitalization
+Transparency and Digitalization

 ● How do you manage traceability in multi-tiered supply chains?

-Sustainability & ESG
+Sustainability and ESG

 ● How are ESG goals affecting sourcing and supplier selection?